dpuwebservices/localDev-primoVE/README.md

 ## Current Issues

 - SCSS not watching in the correct location, so not picking up changes.
-Temp workaround: create a temp config.rb file and manually run compass watch function
+Temp workaround: create a temp config.rb file and manually run compass watch function (which needs to be run from command line outside of VS Code)

 - Cannot verify I-Share button styling (from creating new repo) until borrowing turned back on